Finding better ways to provide the materials the world needs

 In 2010, we signed the Haisla Legacy Agreement, establishing a collaborative working arrangement with the Haisla Nation for the next 30 years.
 Current focus areas include procurement, environmental protocols and employment, including contracts and permitting related to the Kemano T2 Project.
 We work closely with the Haisla community to ensure these focus areas remain relevant, continuing to define how we work together including prioritising First Nation businesses for contracting and employment opportunities.
 Since 2000, we have been collaborating with the Cheslatta Carrier Nation on initiatives ranging from land and forest management, to competitive contracting and reservoir stewardship projects.
 In 2017, with our support, the Cheslatta opened the Remote Industry Training Centre, to build a workforce to work on projects across a range of industries.
 In 2012, we returned 12,000 acres of land to the Cheslatta Nation which has led to a renewed protocol agreement.
 The geographical size of the Nechako reservoir touches many First Nations including those who are not directly adjacent to it.
 Currently we also have protocol agreements with the Nee Tai Buhn and Skin Tyee communities.

-We believe that by listening to our communities and considering their feedback, our operations and relationships can be improved.
-Whether it is a concern you have, or important feedback or suggestions for us, we encourage you to share it with us by contacting one of our local offices or emailing us.
+You can also contact us anonymously through our feedback portal.
 Any feedback requiring action will be investigated internally to determine the appropriate resolution.
 We are also committed to maintaining open channels of communication, and will ensure that all those that provide feedback receive a response as to how it has been considered.
 We will respond to feedback within 48 hours of receipt.

 PO Box 1800